micartey/elixir-distributed-database/README.md

 However, you can specify the expected current state and **only** if the expection matches with the data on the node, the new data will be stored.

 > [!NOTE]
-> In some cases you want the data to be expected on all nodes, this can currently only be somewhat archived by calling the `sync` functiojn before
+> In some cases you want the data to be expected on all nodes, this can currently only be somewhat archived by calling the `sync` function before

 ### sync